alv2017/Blog/BlogPosts/Git_Basic_Configuration.md

     $ git config --global color.ui true

-In the first command we setting up our Git username.
+In the first command we are setting up our Git username.
 In the second command we are setting up our email address.
 In the third command we are telling Git to use colourful user interface.
 It is still a command line interface, but with the use of colors, it makes Git commands and Git output slightly more readable.